diqidoq/lars/CHATLOG.md

 --- Log opened Tue Apr 11 00:00:50 2017
 00:20 < digidog> las: I saw you mentioning Composite today from the logs.
 Maybe this is an interesting info for you? -> I had to request the removal of Composite from the Debian repos (sadly I had to because it was never ready for any use) and Gabriel has replied to it. https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=859808#69 ...
 I think Composite is dead.
 I am very sorry for all the effort until that.
-00:20 < LAbot`> Title: #859808 - composite: Composite not ready for being qualified package of Debian yet. - Debian Bug report logs (at bugs.debian.org)
+Title: #859808 - composite: Composite not ready for being qualified package of Debian yet. - Debian Bug report logs (at bugs.debian.org)
 00:21 < las> digidog: that's a shame
 00:21  * las -> mattress
 00:25 < digidog> las: yeah it is :/ ... have a good night.